-v) That the statement of cheques drawn and encashed and the figure of grand total should be reconciled with the monthly schedule of credits to banks.
+That the statement of cheques drawn and encashed (Form-BA-7) and the figure of grand total should be reconciled with the monthly schedule of credits to banks as received with Divisional Accountants.

-80. Reconciliation between Company's Book and Bank Account Statement
+65. Reconciliation between Company Book and Bank Account Statement It should be seen that: